Graphic water colour wall art

 1. The shape

 The first step is to decide on the motif.
-I chose a bunny and some eggs for easter, though I could imagine a wreath or star for Christmas, a star for July 4th, a maple leaf for autumn or Canada Day, a heart for Valentine’s Day or a balloon for a birthday.
+I chose a bunny and some eggs for Easter, though I could imagine a wreath or star for Christmas, a star for July 4th, a pumpkin for Autumn, a maple leaf for Canada Day, a heart for Valentine’s Day or a balloon for a birthday.
 I downloaded my egg shape online and just printed it out, scaled to three different sizes.

 Cut out each shape, place over page and trace around them.
 Alternatively, you can just freehand the outline.